Ukraine's Poroshenko to attend crisis talks with Putin, EU's Ashton

 The EU team will be headed by EU foreign policy chief Catherine Ashton.

-A statement from Poroshenko's administration said the meeting would discuss issues related to implementing the landmark association agreement Kiev signed with the EU, energy security and "stabilizing the situation in Ukraine".
+A statement from Poroshenko's administration said the meeting would discuss issues related to implementing the landmark association agreement Kiev signed with the EU, energy security and "stabilising the situation in Ukraine".

 But Chaly clearly suggested that Poroshenko would press Putin to end what he views as Moscow's support for, and arming of, the rebels who now seem increasingly in disarray.
 Moscow denies Kiev's charges that it is allowing supplies of heavy weaponry and sending Russian fighters there.